God and Stephen Hawking. Is Quantum Cosmology God’s Undertaker?

 Stephen Hawking, an English theoretical physicist and cosmologist, was an extraordinary individual who defied the odds.
 Despite battling a rare early-onset, slow-progressing form of motor neurone disease that gradually paralysed him over decades, Hawking emerged as one of history’s most influential theoretical physicists.
 A mathematical prodigy, his groundbreaking work on the origin and structure of the universe, spanning the Big Bang to black holes, revolutionised the field.

-He proposed that near what might be considered the beginning of the universe, time behaves like a spatial dimension, resulting in a universe that is self-contained and without a boundary.
+But how can a universe emerge and still have no clear beginning?
+Hawking proposed that near what might be considered the beginning of the universe, time behaves like a spatial dimension, resulting in a universe that is self-contained and without a boundary.
 This implies that there is no distinct point at which the universe began; instead, it simply “is” in a manner that does not require an external cause or a specific moment of creation.

 Hawking’s bold proposal hinged on the application of quantum mechanics, the physics of the infinitesimally small, to analyse the universe at its nascent stage.
 In doing so, he contested the traditional notion of a ‘definite beginning’ and presented a formidable challenge to the foundation of the Kalam cosmological argument.

 Many physicists have proposed that gravitational attraction would have functioned differently in the early universe, as it would have been subject to quantum mechanical principles and unpredictable quantum fluctuations.
-Although no adequate theory of “quantum gravity” that coherently synthesises general relativity with QM has been formulated yet, Hawking applied quantum mechanical ideas about how gravity might operate on a subatomic scale to describe the universe in its earliest state.
+Although no adequate theory of “quantum gravity” that coherently synthesises general relativity with QM has been formulated yet, Hawking applied QM ideas about how gravity might operate on a subatomic scale to describe the universe in its earliest state.
 In collaboration with James Hartle, Hawking developed a quantum cosmological model based on the Wheeler-DeWitt equation.
 They called this their “no-boundary proposal,” which was fully formulated in a 1983 paper.[i]

 Physicists in the 1920s and 1930s sought to explain or at least accurately describe these strange results.
-Erwin Schrödinger proposed a mathematical framework to characterise the phenomenon of wave-particle duality.
-The Schrödinger equation, which he developed, enabled physicists to predict or calculate the probability of a subatomic particle being in a particular location once detected.
+Erwin Schrödinger developed a mathematical framework to characterise wave-particle duality, enabling physicists to predict or calculate the probability of a subatomic particle being found in a specific location upon detection.
+Think of it as describing a ghostly cloud of possibilities that exists until the moment we measure it.
+The wave function captures these possibilities and “collapses” when the photon, as a wave, encounters an observer or detector and the “probability wave” collapses.

-To be clear, it is important to note that the term “observed” in this context does not necessarily imply that a conscious observer is needed for the wave function to collapse.
-Measurement or interaction with the environment can also cause the wave function collapse, as described by decoherence theory.
-This aspect of quantum mechanics is still debated and open to interpretation.
 Admittedly, it’s all rather perplexing.
 The notion that a subatomic particle exists without a definite character, represented as a mathematical probability until it interacts or is observed, challenges both physicists and common sense alike.
 Indeed, the physics of the very small has proven to be the physics of the utterly bizarre.
+I suspect that much of this “weirdness” arises from our tendency to impose classical mental pictures on quantum phenomena.
+Our everyday intuitions about reality are, in many cases, simply the wrong tools for understanding the quantum world.

-To depict how gravity would have operated in such a confined space during the very earliest stage of the universe, quantum cosmologists have crafted an equation that fuses mathematical concepts from quantum mechanics and general relativity.
+So, how does this connect to cosmology?
+In the first fractions of a second after the Big Bang, the universe would have been so small that QM would have been crucial for understanding how gravity functioned.
+To understand how gravity would have operated in such a confined space during the very earliest stage of the universe, scientists have crafted an equation that fuses mathematical concepts from QM and general relativity.
 This equation is known as the Wheeler-DeWitt equation, named after its developers, John Wheeler and Bryce DeWitt.
 Many physicists consider this equation to be, at the very least, an initial step towards the development of a quantum theory of gravity.
-The equation is an attempt to combine general relativity with quantum mechanics, specifically within the canonical approach to quantum gravity known as “quantum geometrodynamics.”
+It represents an effort to unify general relativity and QM within an approach known as “quantum geometrodynamics.”
 It’s an equation that describes the quantum state of the universe without any explicit time dependence.
-This absence of time is a peculiar and significant feature of the equation, leading to what’s often termed the “problem of time” in quantum gravity.
+This absence of time is a peculiar feature that gives rise to what physicists call the “problem of time” in quantum gravity.

 By solving the Wheeler-DeWitt equation, physicists can determine the wave function for the entire universe and subsequently calculate the probability of a given universe with a particular gravitational field and a distinct curvature mass-energy pairing coming into existence.